 What are the Disadvantages of Graduating Early?

 It’s not all sunshine and rainbows; aiming to graduate earlier than others during high school will be a hassle.
 You will have to work twice as hard as everyone else and possibly miss out on some fun time with your friends.
 Moreover, as soon as you graduate, you’ll have to find a way to move through life, and your adulthood will slowly creep in.
-Hence, take the decision with thorough reflection and talk to your counsellor.
+Hence, take the decision with thorough reflection and talk to your counselor.
 You can also read through our complete guide to the disadvantages of graduating early.

 5 Tips to Graduating High School Early